Items found matching the tag "challenger"

 Aramis is the first variety from the Comptoir Agricole breeding program in France, bred in 2002.
 Aramis comes from a breed of Strisselspalt and Whitebread Golding.
 It was bred to create Strisselspalt character hop with increased and stable bitter potential.

 Phoenix is a high alpha varietal that performs well early in the boil.
 Bred at Wye College in Kent, England, it is an offspring of Yeoman.
-A replacement to Challenger as is more resistant to disease.
+A replacement to Challenger as is more resistant to disease, but could not fulfill on that promise due to low yields and slow growth.
 Phoenix is considered a dual hop but typically used early in the boil for its clean bittering qualities.
 As a late addition it tends to be disappointing as it is mellow.

 Bred at Wye College in Kent, England, with parents of First Gold and Herald.
 Pilgrim was released commercially in 2001.
 It is one of the most wilt resistant hops out today.

-Target was bred in the 70s, released to the public in 1992 by Wye College.
-The hop has lineage of Northern Brewer and Eastwell Goldings and related to Challenger.
-Has become a widely grown hop.
+Target was bred in the 70s, released to the public in 1972 by Wye College.
+The hop has lineage of Northern Brewer and Eastwell Goldings.
+It is a cousin to Challenger, but more assertive.
+It has become a widely grown hop.
 Typically used to add aroma to English ale and lagers.